trnsrt/ts/English.md

 title: en
 permalink: /English/
 ---
 Hi!
 This is my personal blog.

 You can find all my articles as well as talks on various media, all in one place.
 Unfortunately all my writings are in Turkish.
 Why?
 I write mainly about Blockchain and DeFi, and there is a lack of easy-to-read articles in Turkish.

 See my bio from my [LinkedIn profile](https://www.linkedin.com/in/turansert/).
-If you are interested to learn more let's connect [there]((https://www.linkedin.com/in/turansert/)) or follow me on [Twitter](https://twitter.com/turansert)..
+If you are interested to learn more let's connect [there]((https://www.linkedin.com/in/turansert/)) or follow me on [Twitter](https://twitter.com/turansert).

+&nbsp

 ---